smesh14/DGA-project/README.md

 # DGA-project

-This is a RESTFful User contact Service built using Spring Boot.
+This is a RESTFUL User contact Service built using Spring Boot.
 It includes token-based authorization, a Dockerized h2 database and various API endpoints for managing users.

 ## System Requirements